|Contents of this page

 Possibility number 4 can occur with an unmatched impedance between power generator and antenna coupling causing the forward wave to be reflected back in the power line resulting in standing waves in the transmission line.
 Further about this issue can be found in the matching circuit paragraph.

-The simplest for of an antenna is the m = 0 type antenna, i.e. an axisymmetric single loop antenna, which is known to have less wall losses compared to longer helical or Nagoya antennas.
+The simplest for of an antenna is the m = 0 type antenna, where m is the azimuthal mode number, i.e. an axisymmetric single loop antenna, which is known to have less wall losses compared to longer helical or Nagoya antennas and better coupling characteristics compared to other antenna designs.

-The m = 0 antenna is bidirectional (azimuthally symmetric) whereas the m = +1 helical antenna exites the wave in one direction.
+The m = 0 antenna is bidirectional (azimuthally symmetric) whereas the m = +1 helical antenna exites the wave in one direction as a right-hand polarized mode.

 Once the antenna type and dimensions have been chosen, it must be matched to the transmission line from the RF power source.
 With "matching" is meant impedance matching between the RF transmission line impedance, usually 50 Ohm, and the antenna impedance which acts as a load impedance for the transmission line that carries the power signal to the antenna.
 The matching can only be done with the antenna fully functional and in place in the complete setup because everything around the antenna affects its performance.
 The radiated electromagnetic fields from an antenna interact with nearby materials and may change its frequency of operation and energy transfer into the plasma.
 Nearby objects to our antenna are the magnets, the spacers that hold the magnets at a certain distance, the quartz envelope, etc.